loriot/AzureSolutionTemplate/power-bi/README.md

 Once this is complete, a pale blue banner with the text 'Running' will appear at the top of the Stream Analytics blade where it previously read 'Created'.

 Now the job is running.
-You won’t see the dataset appear until data is being pushed through Stream Analytics, at which point the dataset will appear under the ‘Datasets’ menu in the [Power BI portal](https://powerbi.microsoft.com/) as shown below:
+You won’t see the dataset in the portal until it has started receiving data from Stream Analytics, at which point it will appear under the ‘Datasets’ menu in the [Power BI portal](https://powerbi.microsoft.com/) as shown below:

 ![New Dataset](Images/PowerBIStreamingDataset.PNG)